stpaulifan/stpaulifan.github.io/index.md

 # Hobbies

-* :repair: repair instructions
+* 🪛 repair instructions
-* :video_game:  Video Games
+* 🎮:  Video Games
-* :programming: Programming
+* ⌨️ Programming
-* :decentral: Decentral technologies and Web3.0
+* 💻 Decentral technologies and Web3.0
-* :other: Other stuff
+* ✏️ Other stuff

 # About